HarshVardhanAwasthi/Travel-Itinerary-App/README.md

   - When the name is changed, it dynamically updates at the top of the profile page as a demonstration of the change.
   - **Note**: This change is for **demonstration purposes only** and does not affect the name displayed in the Main Dashboard.

+---

+## Browser Compatibility

+To ensure cross-browser compatibility, this project uses **Browserslist**.
+It allows you to define which browsers the app should support.
+This ensures that features like JavaScript and CSS are transpiled or polyfilled for compatibility with older browsers.
+The configuration helps optimize the app's performance and ensures it works across various environments.

+---